-(a) Promotion to Associate Instructor or Associate Lecturer requires a consistent record of excellence in performing assigned duties, and evidence of professional and intellectual accomplishments contributing to the University and the profession.
+- (a) Promotion to Associate Instructor or Associate Lecturer requires a consistent record of excellence in performing assigned duties, and evidence of professional and intellectual accomplishments contributing to the University and the profession.
 Excellence in teaching may be demonstrated by effectiveness in presenting knowledge and skills, in stimulating students' critical thinking and/or creative abilities, and in the development or revision of curriculum and course structure.
 Evidence of excellence may include departmental, student, and peer evaluations of teaching, teaching awards, examples of successful student learning outcomes, demonstration of leadership and rigor in teaching, contributions to student mentoring and other departmental, college, or university service, pedagogical publications or professional presentations, discipline publications and/or creative activities, classroom and laboratory innovations, and performance in other areas of assigned duties.
-Excellence in service may be demonstrated by a record of active participation in departmental and/or university governance through committees and otherwise, as well as service to the broader community related to one's discipline.

-- (b) Promotion to University Instructor or University Lecturer requires a consistent record of outstanding performance as an Associate Instructor or Associate Lecturer.
+Excellence in service may be demonstrated by a record of active participation in departmental and/or university governance through committees and otherwise, as well as service to the broader community related to one's discipline. - (b) Promotion to University Instructor or University Lecturer requires a consistent record of outstanding performance as an Associate Instructor or Associate Lecturer.

 Consistency of teaching success, evidence of teaching quality enhancement, contribution to pedagogy, innovation, and service, are important considerations for promotion to University Instructor or University Lecturer.
-It carries an additional expectation of leadership in the University and profession. - (c) Changes in promotion criteria, or in the guidelines for application of those criteria adopted pursuant to Article 9, shall not become effective until one (1) year following adoption of the changes unless mutually agreed to in writing by the UFF-UNF President and the University President or designee.
-The date of adoption shall be the date of ratification. - (d) Faculty members shall be evaluated for promotion under the criteria that exist as of the deadline by which the faculty member is required to notify the chair/comparable supervisor that he/she is a candidate for promotion.
+It carries an additional expectation of leadership in the University and profession.

+- (c) Changes in promotion criteria, or in the guidelines for application of those criteria adopted pursuant to Article 9, shall not become effective until one (1) year following adoption of the changes unless mutually agreed to in writing by the UFF-UNF President and the University President or designee.
+For changes in promotion criteria, the date of adoption shall be the date the Agreement is fully ratified.
+For changes in guidelines, the date of adoption shall be the effective date of those changes set forth in Article 9. - (d) Faculty members shall be evaluated for promotion under the criteria that exist as of the deadline by which the faculty member is required to notify the chair/comparable supervisor that they are a candidate for promotion.
 However, if new or changed University promotion criteria or department/unit guidelines have been adopted within three (3) years preceding the deadline, the faculty member may elect to be evaluated under the promotion criteria that existed prior to such addition or change.
-The election must be made not later than the deadline by which the faculty member is required to notify the chair/comparable supervisor that he/she is a candidate for promotion. - 23.4 Initiation of the Promotion Process.
+The election must be made not later than the deadline by which the faculty member is required to notify the chair/comparable supervisor that they are a candidate for promotion. - 23.4 Initiation of the Promotion Process.
 The promotion process begins when the faculty member provides the chair/comparable supervisor written notification of candidacy.
-An Instructor, Associate Instructor, Lecturer, or Associate Lecturer considering promotion should meet with his/her department chair or unit head to discuss eligibility.
+An Instructor, Associate Instructor, Lecturer, or Associate Lecturer considering promotion should meet with their department chair or unit head to discuss eligibility.
 Candidates for promotion shall be provided a copy of the University promotion procedures checklist, the guidelines for application of the University promotion criteria adopted pursuant to Article 9, and any other necessary materials, information, and forms.
 The department chair shall advise the candidate in the preparation of the promotion dossier.

-23.5 Promotion Dossier.
+23.5 Promotion Dossier